im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.2/README.md

 4. compare the second change with the first one
 5. stop if Copilot starts broadening the scope again

+*Still single file, still one change — same reasoning as Exercise 2.*

 ### Prompt

 ```text